Table of Contents:

 it or give it input focus until the user requests main window

-- The compositor could handle this with no user distraction at all, by making the window available in the Main window selection list, but not showing it.
+- The compositor could handle this with no user distraction at all, by making the window available in the main window selection list, but not showing it.
 However, this would not have the desired effect of informing the user that something has happened.

 - Additionally, the compositor could optionally provide a visual cue to the user while minimizing distraction, by behaving as though that program had requested a notification, with content based on the program and/or window title, and one action button which would bring the new window to the foreground.

-- If the window would exceed a limit on the number of simultaneous windows or graphical programs in an app-bundle, as described in Main window selection, the compositor must not display those excessive windows, and may terminate the graphical program.
+- If the window would exceed a limit on the number of simultaneous windows or graphical programs in an app-bundle, as described in main window selection, the compositor must not display those excessive windows, and may terminate the graphical program.

 A previously non-graphical program could connect to the display server and create a new main window, becoming a graphical program.
+This situation leads to similar issues as described in focus-stealing.

 - A program from one app-bundle must not be able to copy the texture